fagiothree/idems_translation/chatbot/README.md

 ```
 node index reformat_quick_replies <input-rapidpro-flow-file> <select_phrases> <output_name> <output-dir> <count_threshold> <length_threshold> <special_words>

-'count_threshold' and 'length_threshold' expects integers input as a strings,
+'count_threshold' and 'length_threshold' expects integers input,
-if the count of quick_replies is above the count threshold or the longest quick_reply is abot the length threshold then the quick_replies will be replaced with numerical prompts
+if the count of quick_replies is above the count threshold or the longest quick_reply is above the length threshold then the quick_replies will be replaced with numerical prompts
+'qr_limit' expects an integer input, it is a limit on the number of quick replies you may want to add back in after they have been replaced with numerical prompts.
+So if we are above the count threshold and above the qr_limit, the node message will be replaced with numerical prompts but those prompts will not be added as quick replies.
 'special_words' expects a path to JSON which has a list of words which will be reinstated as full quick replies as opposed to numbers.
 The special_words should be organised by language, an example of the file can be found in `test/Input/special_words.json`.
 This file can be reviewed for info but should not be modified as it is part of the test script
 ```